(Updates through close of U.S. trading)

-NEW YORK, Dec (Shanghai: 600875.SS - news) 21 (Reuters) - World stock markets continued a week-long sell-off on Friday as the threat of a U.S. government shutdown and further hikes in U.S. borrowing costs compounded investor anxiety that global economic growth is slowing.
+NEW YORK, Dec (Shanghai: 600875.SS - news) 21 (Reuters) - World stock markets continued a week-long sell-off on Friday as the threat of a U.S. government shutdown and comments from a top White House trade adviser casting doubt that a breakthrough on trade tensions with China can be achieved compounded investor anxiety that global economic growth is slowing.

-MSCI (Frankfurt: 3HM.F - news) 's index of global equities fell 0.5 percent, dragged down by broad declines in Europe and Asia.
-On Wall Street, U.S. stocks initially moved higher after Commerce Department data showed the U.S. economy is on pace to grow by 3 percent this year but pared their gains and then turned lower.
+MSCI (Frankfurt: 3HM.F - news) 's index of global equities fell 1.5 percent, dragged down by broad declines in Europe and Asia.
+On Wall Street, U.S. stocks initially moved higher after Commerce Department data showed the U.S. economy is on pace to grow by 3 percent this year.
+But they pared their gains and then turned lower.

 "China is cooling and the euro zone is slowing down, and some of the economic indicators from the U.S. have been a bit soft recently, but yet the Fed hiked rates and suggested that two more interest rate hikes were lined up for 2019," said Michael Hewson, chief markets analyst at CMC Markets (LSE: CMCX.L - news) in London.